-The results of the 2017 Junior Eurovision Song Contest were determined by national juries and an online audience vote!
-National juries consisted of music industry professionals and kids.
-Your vote counts as well, for the first time ever through online voting!
+The results of the 2018 Junior Eurovision Song Contest have been determined by an online audience vote and by national juries that consisted of 3 music industry professionals and 2 children.

-Voters were able to watch a recap of all the rehearsal performances.
-After this, there was also be the option to watch longer one-minute clips from each participant’s rehearsals.
-This first round of voting closed on Sunday, 26 November, at 15:59 CET just before the live show.
+Voters were required to watch a recap of all the rehearsal performances.
+After this, there was also the option to watch longer one-minute clips from each participant’s rehearsals.
+This first round of voting closed on Sunday, 25 November, at 15:59 CET just before the live show.

-The second phase of online voting took place during the live show and started after the last song has been performed.
-Voting was open for 15 minutes.
-International viewers could vote for a minimum of three countries and a maximum of five.
+The second phase of online voting took place during the live show and started after the last performance.
+This voting window opened up for approximately 15 minutes.
+Again, the international audience could vote for a minimum of 3 countries and a maximum of 5.
 Viewers could also vote for their own country’s song.
-These votes were then be turned into points.
+These votes were then turned into points.

 The amount of points the audience could award was based on the amount of points given by national juries.
 This year, the juries awarded a total of 1.160 points (1, 2, 3, 4, 5, 6, 7, 8, 10, 12 points x 20 participating countries).
 The audience points were determined by the percentage of votes received.
 For example, if a song received 20% of the votes, then it received 20% of the available points (20% from 1.160 points = 232 points).